 Mary Riggs Ramain is an introspective artist who creates distinctively poetic, photo-based fine art that is both deeply personal and, at the same time, universal.
 Her innovative approaches are inspired by experimental "accidents" which yield emotionally compelling images.
 She employs symbolism--both iconic and personal--to eloquently express her spiritual vision.

-"...haunting, enigmatic, gorgeous, and disturbing images...a keen personal meditation on the act processing trauma...one of the best interpretations on this theme I have ever seen..."
+"...haunting, enigmatic, gorgeous, and disturbing images...a keen personal meditation on the act of processing trauma...one of the best interpretations on this theme I have ever seen..."

 review of NOT MYSELF from LensCulture